 Time Management for Busy Moms

 First, make sure you understand your priorities.
 So many people skip this step.
 Most moms just say “oh I want to spend more time with my kids.”
 But that’s not specific enough.
 It’s not something that you can put boundaries around.
-So you need to get really specific on what exactly you want to do.
+In order to live the mompreneur lifestyle, you need to get really specific on what exactly you want to do.
 What does that mean to you?
 Does that mean you want to go to every baseball practice or you want to see every soccer game?
 Or pick them up from school and help them with homework?
 Eat dinner together?
 Whatever it means, you need to make sure you write it down in your specific about it because only when you truly understand your priorities will you be able to create a schedule that’s in alignment.

 Second, make sure you block off all non-business activities first. block off a little time for you whether you want to take a yoga class or something like that make sure you lock that off first or it won’t happen.
 And then block off all the kids activities whether it’s taking them to practice or picking them up from school or helping them do homework.
 Whatever that is black that off on the calendar first.
 So many people ask me why I start with non-business activities first.
 If we don’t block them off they don’t happen.

 Third, I want you to list out all the tasks that you do for your business.
 Some of you will know exactly all the tasks you need to do everyday and every week for your mompreneur business..
 But some of you might not.
 So you need to have your business priority for what you want to focus on for the next month or two (check out my post on why I don’t think quarterly plans work for mompreneurs).
 So whatever your time frame is, whether it’s two to two and a half months, make sure you have a business priority for that time.
 And then list all of the tasks that help get you to that goal for that priority.